Solberga Foundation

 - No public application process: This foundation operates through proactive identification of grantees and relationship-based grant-making rather than open calls

-- Grassroots focus is paramount: The foundation explicitly prioritizes grassroots movements, particularly those led by frontline communities most affected by climate change, gender inequality, and animal welfare issues
+- Grassroots focus is paramount: The foundation explicitly prioritises grassroots movements, particularly those led by frontline communities most affected by climate change, gender inequality, and animal welfare issues

 - Intersectionality matters: Work at the intersections of climate justice, gender equality, and animal welfare appears particularly aligned with the foundation's mission

-- Movement building over service delivery: The foundation supports organizing, advocacy, training, and campaign work that builds power for systemic change
+- Movement building over service delivery: The foundation supports organising, advocacy, training, and campaign work that builds power for systemic change

 - Trust-based approach: The foundation practices informal, regular dialogue with grantees and provides flexible support including unrestricted funding

-- Family foundation context: As a recently established (2019) family foundation with trustees from the same family, decision-making likely happens at trustee level based on alignment with their strategic priorities
+- Family foundation context: As a recently established (2019) family foundation, decision-making likely happens at trustee level based on alignment with their strategic priorities

-- Re-granting organizations: The foundation supports intermediary organizations like Thousand Currents, so organizations in the Global South might consider approaching through such re-granters
+- Re-granting organisations: The foundation supports intermediary organisations like Thousand Currents, so organisations in the Global South might consider approaching through such re-granters

 🎯 You've done the research.
 Now write an application they can't refuse.